farjanaanika/Smart-Recipe-Finder/README.md

 ## 📖 **Project Overview**

 **Smart Recipe Finder** is a responsive web application that helps users search for recipes and discover new meals using **TheMealDB API**.
 The application provides recipe details, random recipe suggestions, loading feedback, and error handling to create a smooth and user-friendly experience.

 ---

 # ✨ **Features**

-## ✅ **User Interface**
+## ✅ **Update 1 – User Interface**

 - **Responsive homepage design**
 - **Modern and clean user interface**